Boulder08/chunknorris/README.md

 ## Options

 **--encoder**: Chooses the encoder to use.
-Currently available: aomenc, svt, rav1e
+Currently available: aomenc, svt, rav1e, x265
 - Example: --encoder aom
 - Default: svt

 **--preset**: Choose a preset defined in the script.
 You can add your own and change the existing ones.
+As mentioned earlier, for x265 this means the internal preset.
 - Example: --preset 720p
 - Default: 1080p